egarcia1868/Work_Day_Scheduler/README.md

-# Work Day Scheduler
+# Workday Scheduler

 https://egarcia1868.github.io/Work_Day_Scheduler/

-A simple scheduler for your current work day to organize your day's events and tasks.
+A simple scheduler for your current workday to organize your day's events and tasks.

 ## Getting Started